 Morphological features combined with specific molecular and genetic alterations (summarized in figure 1) define the molecular pathology in gliomas and are valuable tools for the stratification of patients, molecular diagnostics, and targeted therapies (Masui 2012).

 Figure 1.
 Key molecular alterations in high-grade gliomas.
-The updated WHO CNS5 2021 emphasizes the molecular markers that characterize gliomas used for classification and grading.
+The updated WHO CNS5 2021 emphasizes the molecular markers that characterize gliomas for classification and grading.

-Reading tips: glioma markers white paper
+Reading tips: Glioma markers

-A 7-layers genomic landscape for gliomas
+A 7-layer genomic landscape for gliomas

 The latest WHO CNS5 2021 (Louis 2021) suggests a seven-layer integrated diagnosis comprising eight genomic and five protein signatures.
 The seven molecular layers for an integrated gliomas diagnosis are: